Skip to main content

-TL;DR — Intent-based prospecting relies on collecting and processing business events that often touch personal data.
+TL;DR: Intent-based prospecting relies on collecting and processing business events that often touch personal data.
 GDPR applies the moment you handle information linked to an identifiable person, even in a B2B context.
-This guide walks you through the technical measures you need: data minimization at the API level, lawful basis selection, retention and purge policies, handling data subject access requests (DSARs), erasure workflows, and what to look for in a Data Processing Agreement (DPA).
-Follow these steps and you will build a prospecting pipeline that is both effective and regulation-proof.
+This guide covers the technical measures you need: data minimization at the API level, lawful basis selection, retention and purge policies, handling data subject access requests (DSARs), erasure workflows, and what to look for in a Data Processing Agreement (DPA).
+Follow these steps and you’ll build a prospecting pipeline that’s both effective and regulation-proof.

 The General Data Protection Regulation (GDPR) is the European Union’s framework for protecting personal data.
 It applies to any organization that processes data of EU residents, regardless of where the organization is based.
-In the context of B2B prospecting, “personal data” does not only mean consumer information.
+In B2B prospecting, “personal data” doesn’t only mean consumer information.
 A professional email address, a LinkedIn profile URL, a job title attached to a named individual: all of these fall under GDPR’s scope.

-Intent-based prospecting amplifies this concern.
-When you monitor intent signals (funding rounds, job postings, leadership changes, recruitment campaigns), you are collecting data about companies.
+Intent-based prospecting sharpens this concern.
+When you monitor intent signals covering funding rounds, job postings, leadership changes, and recruitment campaigns, you’re collecting data about companies.
 But the moment those signals reference a specific person, say a newly appointed CTO or a hiring manager behind a recruitment drive, the data becomes personal.
-That means GDPR obligations kick in.
+That’s when GDPR obligations kick in.

-Many sales teams assume that B2B data lives in a gray area.
-It does not.
+Many sales teams assume B2B data lives in a gray area.
+It doesn’t.
 Recital 14 of the GDPR makes clear that the regulation covers the processing of personal data of natural persons, regardless of context.
 The name and professional email of a decision-maker at a SaaS company is personal data, full stop.

 This guide focuses on the technical implementation of GDPR compliance when using APIs like the Rodz API to collect, enrich, and act on intent signals.
-If you are looking for a general overview of the Rodz API, see the complete API reference.
+If you want a general overview of the Rodz API, see the complete API reference.

 Prerequisites